 As well as being a respected science communicator Jim is an active researcher specialising in theoretical nuclear physics and quantum biology.
-An acclaimed science writer and a regular on TV and radio, his presentations consider anything from the case for nuclear power plants to the weirdness of the quantum world, prospects for time travel, the creation of life, and Medieval Arabic science.
+An acclaimed science writer and a regular on TV and radio, his presentations consider anything from the case for nuclear power plants to the weirdness of the quantum world, the prospects for time travel (much more likely forwards than back), the creation of life, and Medieval Arabic science.

 Jim Al-Khalili is a scientist, author and broadcaster.
 He is Professor of Theoretical Physics at the University of Surrey, where he also holds a chair in the Public Engagement in Science.

 As well has being a respected academic in the field of theoretical physics and atomic modelling, Jim has presented the BAFTA-nominated Chemistry: A Volatile History for the BBC, and is passionate about making science more accessible and interesting to the public.
 He appears regularly on TV and radio, presenting and contributing to science programmes on the BBC, ITV and Channel 4 including Tomorrow’s World, The Riddle of Einstein's Brain, Genius of Britain, and Bang Goes the Theory.